Credit

 What Is Credit Utilization and Why Is It Important?

 Credit utilization is the difference between how much available credit a consumer has compared to their credit limits.
-Borrowers can and should use credit cards, but maxing out your credit card accounts can have negative repercussions on your finances and credit rating.
+Revolving credit borrowers can and should use credit cards, but maxing out your credit card accounts can have negative repercussions on your finances and credit scores.

-Most credit scores are affected by your current credit card balances.
+Most credit scores are affected by your credit utilization ratio.
 Using a majority of your credit limits will result in a high credit utilization ratio, which will negatively affect your credit score and qualification for loans.
-But maintaining a low credit utilization rate can help you obtain an excellent credit score.
+However, maintaining a low credit utilization rate can help you obtain an excellent credit score.

 Many financial institutions use FICO scores, which are calculated using these five factors: